sharkshead/json/README.md

     ugly-json-producer | json - 'author.books[].title'

-Here are the examples above applied to the ugly.json file found in thie repo.
+Here are the examples above applied to the ugly.json file found in this repo.

     $ json ugly.json
     {